Subscribe to updates

 Treasury Management Half Yearly Report 2025/26

-Calculation Of Council Tax Base For 2026/27
+Calculation of Council Tax Base for 2026/27

-Calculation Of Business Rates Income 2026/27
+Calculation of Business Rates Income 2026/27

-Draft Audit Results Report For The London Borough Of Bexley's 2024/25 Statement Of Accounts
+Draft Audit Results Report for the London Borough of Bexley's 2024/25 Statement of Accounts

-Draft Audit Results Report For Bexley Pension Fund's 2024/25 Statement Of Accounts
+Draft Audit Results Report for Bexley Pension Fund's 2024/25 Statement of Accounts

-Similarly, EY will present their Draft Audit Results Report (ARR) for the audit of the Bexley Pension Fund's accounts for the 2024/25 year.
-This report will detail EY's findings on audit emphasis areas, accounting policies, judgements, and material internal control findings.
-The committee is recommended to approve the accounts and delegate the signing to the Director of Finance and Corporate Services, in consultation with the Chairman, subject to no significant issues arising from the remaining audit work.
+Similarly, EY presented their Draft Audit Results Report (ARR) for the audit of the Pension Fund accounts for the 2024/25 year.
+The report detailed findings on audit emphasis areas, accounting policies, judgements, and internal control matters.
+The audit work was substantially complete, with outstanding items relating to the finalisation of procedures, including a review of the EFA and other disclosures, cash and cashflow, collection fund debtors, property, plant and equipment valuation, PFI/Leases and IFRS16 implementation.
+The committee was recommended to approve the accounts and delegate the signing to the Director of Finance and Corporate Services, subject to no significant issues being identified in the remainder of the audit.

 Internal Audit & Counter Fraud Progress Reports Q3 2025/26